YottaDB/YDBDoc/GTMAdminOps/dse.rst

    DSE> ALL -FREEZE
    DSE> SPAWN "mumps -dir"

 The first command freezes all regions of the current global directory.
 The second command creates an child (shell) process and executes the "mumps -dir" command.
-Then type S ^A=1 at GTM prompt.
+Then type S ^A=1 at the prompt.
 Notice that the command hangs because of the DSE FREEZE in place.

 Example: